juangamella/sempler/docs/source/normal_distribution.rst

 sempler.NormalDistribution
 ==========================

-The `NormalDistribution` class represents a normal distribution through its covariance and mean vector.
+The `NormalDistribution` class represents a normal distribution through its mean and covariance.
 The class defines methods for

 - conditioning: :func:`~sempler.NormalDistribution.conditional`
 - marginalization: :func:`~sempler.NormalDistribution.marginal`